Dr Richard Huysmans an inspiring and engaging speaker (well his mum thinks so) who is passionate about helping PhD students and graduates.

 In this talk, Richard goes through his own journey, building resilience.
 As well as tools, techniques and strategies students, ECRs and established researchers can implement to improve their own resilience.

 Project management in research is often talked about in the context of being a transferable skill.
 A skill you pick up in your PhD and research career that is useful outside research.

 However, do you actually manage your research projects?
 Or do they manage you?

 Do you know the features and benefits of different approaches?

 There are very few programs out there to support journal article writing.
 It is something that is assumed knowledge.
-But the more I talk with and to PhD students and ECRs, the more I realise so much of the process is a black box.
-In this talk I’ll go through Wendy Belcher’s 12 week program as well as things I’ve learned writing my own published works and helping others in my writing program.
+So much of the process is a black box.
+In this talk Richard goes through Wendy Belcher’s 12 week program as well as things he’s learned writing his own published works and helping others in his writing program.

 Getting your PhD started and finished in 3 years is a challenge.
 Let alone doing it without being fully organised or productive.
-In this talk, I cover things researchers and PhD students can do to save time in the lab, at the bench, in front of a computer, collecting data, doing analysis or writing documents.
+In this talk, Dr Huysmans covers things researchers and PhD students can do to save time in the lab, at the bench, in front of a computer, collecting data, doing analysis or writing documents.

-I’ve only written 1 PhD thesis – thank fully!
-But, I’ve helped heaps of PhD students write their thesis.
+Most people only ever write one PhD thesis – including Richard.
+But, he’s helped heaps of PhD students write their thesis.
 From start to finish.
-Covering the necessary word processing skill, to engaging your supervisor for drafts, to compiling your publications into your thesis.
-In this talk, I’ll cover what’s required to write your thesis, put forward a schedule to get it done in 15 weeks, and talk about what challenges you’ll face (and how you’ll overcome them).
-I’ll use real world examples from my thesis writing program, and attendees can put forward their challenges.
+Covering the necessary word processing skills, to engaging your supervisor for drafts, to compiling your publications into your thesis.
+In this talk, Richard covers what is required to write your thesis, put forward a schedule to get it done in 15 weeks, and talk about what challenges you’ll face (and how you’ll overcome them).
+He uses real world examples from his thesis writing program, and attendees can put forward their challenges.